pixelpicosean/lesser-panda/README.md

 - `resize` provides some resize helper functions.
 - `rnd` is a random number generator.
 - `Game` is the main hub for your game.
-- `Timer` provides timers with callbacks.
-Use `Timer.later` or `Timer.interval` to create instances.
+- `timer` provides timers with callbacks.
+Use `game.timer.later` or `game.timer.interval` to create instances.
 - `utils` provides utility functions and constants for array, color, math, object.
 - `Vector` is the 2D vector class, with tons of useful methods
 - `Behavior` interface for behaviors of `Entity`